 Crowdfunding for disaster relief allows people to come together in solidarity to aid a disaster-stricken area.
 It brings to life stories of communities fighting for their lives and calls on people to help contribute to recovery efforts around the world.
 There are a few ways that people can engage in crowdfunding for natural disasters.
 You can create a fundraiser dedicated to raising the money to fund your volunteer efforts, or create an online fundraiser to help a family in need raise money after a disaster.
 You can also create a fundraiser that dedicates its funds to a nonprofit disaster relief organization.
 Or, consider raising money to buy clean water, food, and other relief resources to send to disaster areas.

 There is always a need for blood donations.
 But when disaster strikes, blood donations become essential for the survival of victims.
 Disaster-stricken areas receive shipped blood supplies immediately.
 This transferral often leaves hospitals with lower supply.
 Giving blood following a natural disaster will help to replenish local blood banks.
 Donating blood provides a vital service that could save someone’s life.

 GoFundMe is a crowdfunding platform that empowers people to help people.
 Here are several reasons that make GoFundMe the right place for natural disaster fundraisers:

 - On GoFundMe, you can begin fundraising in minutes, and you can withdraw your funds as soon as you start receiving donations.
-If you have any questions along the way, you can contact GoFundMe’s Happiness team.
+If you have any questions along the way, you can contact GoFundMe’s Customer Care team.